 Competent patients may give or withhold permission to disclose information about them.
 If you want to use patient information for any other reason, you must explain and check the patient understands:

-- to whom the information will be released
+- who the information will be released to

 - what information you will be releasing

 You should only release the minimum information required for the purpose and maintain the patient's anonymity if it is not necessary to identify them.